Did you know that what’s on your child’s plate has a powerful influence on how well they sleep?

 Salmon instead of lunchmeat.
 Salmon, especially wild-caught salmon, is a rich source of omega-3 fatty acid.
 And while both are a great source of protein, salmon is much richer in essential omega 3 fatty acids.
 Children taking an omega-3 supplement may improve your child’s sleep quality and quantity.
 Is a salmon dinner on Friday night going to let everyone sleep in later on Saturday?
 It just might!

 Nuts and seeds instead of sweets.
 More sugar from processed cookies, cakes, and snacks is associated with a shorter night’s sleep and worse quality sleep.
 Instead of dessert every night, offer fresh fruit.
 Have almonds as a healthy snack instead of cookies.
 Not only are nuts and seeds free of added sugar, they’re rich in magnesium which also promotes good sleep quality - bonus!

 Two Habits to Build a Better Bedtime Routine

 Pick a bedtime and stick with it.
 Consistency helps to build a routine.
 We recommend turning off screens an hour or two before bed.

 Read a book and enjoy a mug of chamomile tea.
 Reading to your child or having your child read to you may be a nice way to unwind and connect - away from screens.
 A calming mug of herbal tea may help your child to sleep better, too!

 Is your child struggling to sleep and stay asleep?
 Brain Balance may be able to help!
-For over a decade, we’ve helped over 45,000 children improve the critical skills needed to create a brighter future.
+For over a decade, we’ve helped over 50,000 individuals improve the critical skills needed to create a brighter future.
 Contact us online to learn more about how the Brain Balance Program can help.
 You can also view the research and results of the program on the website.

 - Holly Larson, Registered Dietitian